prodo-dev/plz/README.md

 *Say the magic word.*

 `plz` is a job runner targetted at training machine learning models as cheaply as possible.
-It is, however, fairly general, so can be used for practically anything that requires running a job.
+It is, however, fairly general, so can be used for practically anything that requires running a job in a repeatable fashion on a dedicated cloud VM.

 `plz run` performs a number of operations: